 Is Perfume As Bad As Traffic Fumes?

-I have to admit, it did look interesting.
+I have to admit, the product did look interesting.
 And it was my son’s birthday so, right or wrong, I was feeling a little guilty that Sophie didn’t have any presents.
 I let her have it – hesitantly; warning not to get it all over the bathroom, and make sure it was all rinsed out.

 I went about the day, getting the cake ready, cleaning up, etc. I realised I forgot to buy candles, so I nipped to the shop, and when I came back I couldn’t believe it.
 I could smell really strong perfume from outside the front door of my house!
 It took me a minute to figure out that it was the shampoo Sophie had eagerly used while I was gone.

-Then this morning, a very interesting article landed in my inbox.
+Later that week, a very interesting article landed in my inbox.
 It read:

-Spray deodorant, shampoo, cleaning products and even perfume could be contributing to harmful air pollution as much as traffic fumes, a new study claims.
+Spray deodorant, shampoo, cleaning products and perfume could be contributing to harmful air pollution as much as traffic fumes, a new study claims.

 It’s been believed for many years that the main contributors to air pollution are cars, industry, and public transport.